HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 #### Lead magnet
 - ==***Start with a free product***== that gives away _valuable_ advice or _actionable_ insights for a specific skill or interest.
 From there, you can have their emails and lead them into a paid product *around that same topic*.
 	- If you want to see an increase in sales after your paid product launch, launch a new [free product](https://docs.google.com/document/d/e/2PACX-1vR9erFVnrl2DW3pxLmxwwPc4-v7sWONWQS5Dp-c3URTtXEq3-dzDqIJMx1C9itaW47UxCpkHQanwatl/pub) *relate to that same topic* with ***multiple*** embedded links to your desired paid product.
+	- Don't emphasize the idea that "it's free".
+Rather sell it as a ==*quick and easy*== solution.
+For example:
+		- Bad: Free workout plan
+		- Good: *2 hours a week for a gymnast's body*
 - Giving away free products is how you [[#Free advertising |build trust]] with your customers and get an idea of how to sell your paid products more easily (i.e. your free product is an excerpt from your paid product to gauge the feedback of your customers before promoting the paid product).
 > You should have twice or thrice as many free products as paid products.
 - Free products should help your audience achieve **one small desirable goal** with a mini course or eBook.